Honeycomb (cereal): Honeycomb Kid

-Honeycomb Kid sought what he called "The Honeycomb Secret."
+Honeycomb Kid sought what he called "The Honeycomb Secret".
 Honeycomb Kid had learned from his prior adventures that the secret consisted of three separate parts: the first was the crunch; the second was the shape; however, the third and most important answer had always eluded him.
 In the last installment of his first commercial appearances, Honeycomb Kid discovers that the third component of the Honeycomb secret is the taste.

-Another set of Honeycomb Kid commercials were made in the 1980s in which a child athlete finished practicing, then came up to a table with Honeycomb cereal, exclaimed it was his or her favorite cereal, to where the older people at the table would somewhat mock the "little kid" or "little guy" for wanting "big Honeycomb," to which the kid would respond, "Little kid (guy)?!
+Another set of Honeycomb Kid commercials were made in the 1980s in which a child athlete finished practicing, then came up to a table with Honeycomb cereal, exclaimed it was his or her favorite cereal, to where the older people at the table would somewhat mock the "little kid" or "little guy" for wanting "big Honeycomb", to which the kid would respond, "Little kid (guy)?!
 Watch this!"
 The kid would then show off his or her skills to them, thoroughly impressing them (saying "Big stuff!" and "Honeycomb kid!" as they watched) and being accepted by them ("I didn't know you were a Honeycomb kid!").
-The commercial ends with the kid happily eating a bowl of Honeycomb.
+The commercial ends with the kid happily eating a bowl of Honeycombs.